-Elizabeth Verney, although said in some genealogies to have been the daughter of Sir Henry Verney and have had Queen Elizabeth as her godmother, was in fact the daughter of Hugh Verney of Fairfield, Somerset.
-Her first husband was William Palmer of Parham, Sussex (c.1554-December 24, 1586).
-Although numerous other children are listed online, they had only four: Thomas, (June 24, 1574-c.1605), Catherine (1579-September 30, 1609), William (1583-April 1585), and Sarah (1586/7-1633).
+Elizabeth Verney, although said in some genealogies to have been the daughter of Sir Henry Verney and have had Queen Elizabeth as her godmother, was the daughter of Hugh Verney of Fairfield, Somerset.
+She married William Palmer of Parham, Sussex (c.1554-December 24, 1586).
+Their children were Thomas, (June 24, 1574-c.1605), Catherine (1579-September 30, 1609), William (1583-April 1585), and Sarah (1586/7-1633).
 Elizabeth was never married to John Palmer, younger brother of her first husband.
 In fact, William had no younger brother named John.
-To further confuse matters, in her widowhood she corresponded with Richard Stephens and he referred to her as his sister.
-They were not, in fact, related.
-They were both of the Puritan persuasion and she was seeking spiritual guidance about the selection of her second husband.
-In 1589, she was considering Sir William Bowes of Streatlam, Durham (d.1611) but on the advice of her correspondent she rejected him, even though they shared a preference for the preaching of Whitfield.
-Stephens did not think he was strict enough in his religious beliefs.
+In her widowhood, she corresponded with Richard Stephens.
+He referred to her as his sister.
+They were not related but rather shared their faith.
+She wrote to him seeking spiritual guidance in selecting a second husband.
+In 1589, she was considering Sir William Bowes of Streatlam, Durham (d.1611) but rejected him because Stephens did not think he was strict enough in his religious beliefs.
 In June 1590, the earl of Essex dined with Elizabeth at Parham.
 He had two candidates for her to consider, Henry Savile of Oxford (1549-1622) and Henry Bromley of Holt Castle, Warwickshire (March 9, 1556-May 15, 1615).
-In 1591, she married Bromley as his second wife.
-One source gives the date of their wedding as November 21, 1592, but she was buried on March 17 of that year.
-She may have had a son by Bromley.
+She married Bromley as his second wife.
+They may have had a son.
+She was buried on March 17, 1592.
 Portrait: c.1590, artist unknown.

 see ELIZABETH BRAY; ELIZABETH BROUGHTON